The 1960's were really the heyday for Citroëns in the USA and perhaps in France too. Read on to see what was happening in Seattle in the 1960's.

 ECONOMY CAR IMPORTS

 Following the early demise of French Cars Inc. on Broadway in 1958, a Citroën / Fiat dealership popped up in Renton (the city of Renton is about 10 miles Southeast of downtown Seattle).
 The dealership was called Economy Car Imports, and was located at 124 Rainier Avenue.
 This location puts the facility very near the Boeing Renton Plant and the Renton Airfield.
 It is interesting to note that the Boeing 707 was still a new airplane at this time and the 727 Tri-Jet was about to be launched, both from the Boeing Renton factory, a stone’s throw away from Economy Car Imports.
+It was well known that Citroëns appealed to Boeing engineers and so it was common to see a DS in the Boeing parking lots.

 A Citroën dealer directory printed in April of 1962 listed Economy Car Imports as the sole authorized Citroën dealership in the State of Washington!
 This left a several year “gap” in the availability of Citroëns in Seattle following the demise of French Cars Inc. in 1958 and the start-up of Economy Car Imports in 1961.